abersheeran/zibai/README.md

                         number of subprocesses (default: 0) --watchfiles WATCHFILES
-                        watch files for changes and restart workers (default: None) --max-workers MAX_WORKERS, -w MAX_WORKERS
+                        watch files for changes and restart workers (default: None) --no-gevent           do not use gevent (default: False) --max-workers MAX_WORKERS, -w MAX_WORKERS
-                        maximum number of threads or greenlets to use for handling requests (default: 1000) --h11-max-incomplete-event-size H11_MAX_INCOMPLETE_EVENT_SIZE
+                        maximum number of threads or greenlets to use for handling requests (default: 10) --h11-max-incomplete-event-size H11_MAX_INCOMPLETE_EVENT_SIZE
                         maximum number of bytes in an incomplete HTTP event (default: None) --max-request-pre-process MAX_REQUEST_PRE_PROCESS